Psychological Healing

 Chapter XII

-Now, that might sound like a radical proposal to many persons today—especially those under the pernicious influence of liberal, watered-down “Christianity”—yet remember what Christ told us Himself about the conditions of discipleship:
+Now, the example of the saints might sound like a radical proposal to many persons today—especially those under the pernicious influence of liberal, watered-down “Christianity”—yet remember what Christ told us Himself about the conditions of discipleship:

 Whoever loves father or mother more than Me is not worthy of Me, and whoever loves son or daughter more than Me is not worthy of Me; and whoever does not take up his cross and follow after Me is not worthy of Me.
 Whoever finds his life will lose it, and whoever loses his life for My sake will find it.